Probing exotic long-lived particles from the prompt side using the CONTUR method: Constraints on hidden sector models with heavy mediators decaying into long-lived scalars

-We focus on the case of a heavy mediator of mass $1000$ GeV produced via associated $Z$ boson production only.
-The signature consists of pairs of opposite-sign same-flavour leptons in association with up to four $b$-jets or products of top quark decays if the LLP mass is above the relevant kinematic threshold.
-The events are generated with using \textsc{MadGraph5\_aMC@NLO} v3.4.2 and \textsc{Pythia} v8 for hadronisation, using the existing UFO implementation of the HAHM~\cite{HAHM_UFO} to establish direct comparisons to direct searches.
+We focus on the case of a heavy mediator of mass $1000$ GeV produced via gg$\Phi$ production only.
+The signature consists of up to four $b$-jets or products of top quark decays if the LLP mass is above the relevant kinematic threshold.
+The events are generated with \textsc{MadGraph5\_aMC@NLO} v3.4.2 and \textsc{Pythia} v8 for hadronisation, using the existing UFO implementation of the HAHM~\cite{HAHM_UFO} to establish direct comparisons to direct searches.
 The coupling of the dark photon to the SM and mediator is set to zero.
-Several values of the neutral scalar $S$ mass are considered, between 50 and 475 GeV, to match the parameter values chosen by ATLAS.
-The $Z$ boson is allowed to decay into electrons, muons or taus.
+Several values of the neutral scalar $S$ mass are considered, between 150 and 475 GeV, to match the parameter values chosen by ATLAS.
 For each assumption, the grid scan consisted of 10 values of $c\tau$ on a logarithmic scale between 0.01~mm and 100~m, and 10 values of cross-section times branching fraction ($\sigma \times B$) on a logarithmic scale between 0.001~pb and 1000~pb, with 10000 events generated at each point.
 We note here the high end of the considered cross-sections could be in a non-perturbative regime, but we ignore this effect in this study.
 The kinematics of the events are assumed to be uncorrelated to the LLP mean proper lifetime, as was done for the ATLAS searches.